ArulPrakassam/React-Task-Management-Dashboard/README.md

 ## App.jsx

 Inside App.js we have three components Header, Dashboard and Footer.
-And also we have one more ToastContainer to show popup noifications.
+And also we have one more ToastContainer to show popup notifications.

 ```js
 <main>